vaelgates/arkose/operations-lead.md

 <h3>Summary</h3>

-Arkose is seeking an Operations Lead to work alongside our Executive Director, <a href="/victoria-brook.html">Victoria Brook</a>, to scale the organization’s programs and improve our systems and processes.
+Arkose is seeking an Operations Lead to work alongside our Executive Director, <a href="{{ '/victoria-brook.html' | relative_url }}">Victoria Brook</a>, to scale the organization’s programs and improve our systems and processes.
 <br><br>
 <ul>
 <li> <b>Deadline:</b> October 27, End of Day (anywhere on earth).
 Applications will be reviewed on a rolling basis, so we encourage you to apply as soon as possible!</li>